 What does it mean to be a Co-op member?

-Cooperative preschools are owned and operated by member parents.
-All members help make the rules and assume the financial and administrative responsibilities of the school.
+Cooperative preschools are nonprofit organizations owned and overseen by member parents.
+A volunteer board of parents collaborates with the teachers and administrator to make the rules and assume the financial and administrative responsibilities of the school.
+Our teachers hold degrees and certifications with continuing education requirements, and administrator duties comply with ODJFS requirements.
 Family involvement and support is a key component of the cooperative learning experience.
+At the Bay Co-op parents are welcome to participate in their child’s preschool education in whichever way works best for them.
 We understand that each family is unique and busy, so we offer a variety of opportunities that we feel foster this cooperative relationship.
 Here are some options for member families to get involved:

 - Join us for a community support event!
 We will be partnering with local nonprofits to determine how the school and our kiddos can help our Bay Village friends and neighbors.
 More info to come as locations and dates are confirmed!

 - Consider purchasing an item from our Amazon Wish List.
 These are items that will be used to help our teachers in the classroom.
 Remember, any purchases are tax deductible.